Frontline Ltd.: FRO - Update Regarding Front Altair

-Frontline Ltd. (the "Company" or "Frontline") (NYSE: FRO) today provides an update on the LR2 tanker Front Altair.
-On the morning of June 13, at approximately 0500 hrs gmt, an explosion occurred on the Front Altair shortly after the vessel had passed through the Strait of Hormuz in the Persian Gulf.
+Frontline Ltd. (the "Company" or "Frontline") (NYSE: FRO) today provides a further update on the LR2 tanker Front Altair.
+As previously reported, on June 13, an explosion occurred on the Front Altair shortly after the vessel had passed through the Strait of Hormuz in the Persian Gulf.

-Most importantly, the 23 crew members onboard the Front Altair are unharmed after being rescued by the cargo vessel Hyundai Dubai and subsequently carried by an Iranian naval vessel to the port city of Jask.
-We commend our highly-trained crew, the vessel master and ship managers, for following protocol and operating according to the highest standard during this distressing and very serious incident.
-Frontline is profoundly grateful to all parties who have contributed to ensuring the safety of our colleagues.
+Frontline, is pleased to report that crew members of the Front Altair have now either returned home or have re-embarked the vessel to assist with recovery operations and ship to ship transfer of cargo into another Frontline operated vessel.
+Frontline wishes to express its gratitude to all parties who ensured the crew's safety and comfort during this difficult ordeal.
+The Company is extremely proud of the manner in which our highly-trained crew and vessel master followed protocol and operated according to the highest standards of the Merchant Marines to ensure their safety.

-Frontline was able to deploy emergency responders in a timely manner, who extinguished fire on the vessel within hours of the incident and ensured no pollution resulted.
-Contrary to media reports, the vessel remains afloat and is being attended to by a salvage vessel.
-The Company's modern vessels are designed to withstand catastrophic events in order to ensure the safety of crew and cargo.
-A rescue tug equipped with towing capability reached the Front Altair at noon on June 14 and two further support vessels will arrive on scene on June 15 with a specialist team to inspect the tanker and make recommendations.
+Fortunately, Frontline was able to deploy emergency responders in a timely manner, who extinguished fire on the vessel within hours of the incident and ensured no pollution resulted.
+The Front Altair is in stable condition and anchored off Fujairah in the United Arab Emirates.
+Following transfer of cargo, damage to the Front Altair will be further inspected and the vessel will ultimately be moved to a shipyard for repair.

 The Board of Directors